 According to a Gallup poll released in August, Oklahoma’s uninsured rate was 21.4 percent in 2013, and had fallen to 17.5 percent by mid-2014.

-Oklahoma was already allowing insurers to renew existing pre-ACA policies into 2014 prior to President Obama’s announcement in mid-November that states and carriers could renew – rather than terminate – plans that were not ACA compliant for another year.
+Oklahoma was already allowing insurers to renew existing pre-ACA policies into 2014 prior to President Obama’s announcement in November 2013 that states and carriers could renew – rather than terminate – plans that were not ACA compliant for another year.
 So the state has largely avoided widespread cancellations in the individual and small business markets.

 Medicaid and Insure Oklahoma

 Insure Oklahoma subsidizes private health insurance for low income residents (up to 100 percent of poverty level – this is a decrease from the previous 200 percent limit that was in place prior to 2014), using tobacco taxes matched with federal funds that were scheduled to expire at the end of 2013 to make way for Medicaid expansion.
-The program still receives federal funds in 2015, but it now covers about 19,000 of the 30,000 people who were enrolled as of 2013, since Insure Oklahoma members with incomes above 100 percent of poverty were able to transition to the federally-run Oklahoma exchange instead (roughly 225,000 residents in Oklahoma would have benefited from the expansion of Medicaid).
+The program still receives federal funds, but it now covers about 19,000 of the 30,000 people who were enrolled as of 2013, since Insure Oklahoma members with incomes above 100 percent of poverty were able to transition to the federally-run Oklahoma exchange instead (roughly 225,000 residents in Oklahoma would have benefited from the expansion of Medicaid).

 Despite the fact that Oklahoma has not expanded Medicaid, the state’s program is facing a budget shortfall and in July 2014 announced a 7.75 percent cut in Medicaid reimbursement rates for providers, which will result in a $48 million savings for the state, but leaves providers facing reduced payments, even as they provide healthcare for more than 17,000 new enrollees in the state’s Medicaid program – a figure that continues to grow, despite the lack of Medicaid expansion (by June 2015, total enrollment in Oklahoma’s Medicaid/CHIP program was nearly 26,000 higher than it had been in 2013)